stuartellis/tf-tasks/README.md

 This tooling supports the [validate](https://opentofu.org/docs/cli/commands/validate/) and [test](https://opentofu.org/docs/cli/commands/test/) features of TF.
 Each unit includes a test configuration, so that you can run immediately run tests on the module as soon as it is created.

 A test creates and then immediately destroys resources without storing the state.
-To ensure that temporary test copies of units do not conflict with other copies of the resources, the test in the unit template includes code to set the value of `tft_edition` to a random string with the prefix `tt`.
+To ensure that temporary test copies of units do not conflict with other copies of the resources, the test in the unit template includes code to set the value of `tft_edition_name` to a random string with the prefix `tt`.

 To check whether _terraform fmt_ needs to be run on the module, use the `tft:check-fmt` task: